 Inventories are valued at cost on a first-in, first-out basis, not in excess of market value.
 Cash flows from the sale of inventories are recorded in operating cash flows.
 On a quarterly basis, we review our inventories and record excess and obsolete inventory charges based upon our established objective excess and obsolete inventory criteria.
 These criteria identify material that has not been used in a work order during the prior twelve months and the quantity of material on hand that is greater than the average annual usage of that material over the prior three years.
 In certain cases, additional excess and obsolete inventory charges are recorded based upon current market conditions, anticipated product life cycles, new product introductions and expected future use of the inventory.
 The excess and obsolete inventory charges we record establish a new cost basis for the related inventories.
-We incurred excess and obsolete inventory charges of \$51 and \$35 for the three months ended March 31, 2015 and 2014, respectively.
+We incurred excess and obsolete inventory charges of \$232 in each of the nine months ended September 30, 2015 and 2014.